bwlewis/rthreejs/README.md

 Three.js widgets for R and shiny.
 The package includes

 * graphjs: an interactive force directed graph widget
-* scatterplot3js:  a 3-d scatterplot widget similar to the scatterplot3d function
+* scatterplot3js: a 3-d scatterplot widget similar to, but more limited than, the scatterplot3d function
 * globejs:  a widget that plots data and images on a 3-d globe

 The widgets are easy to use and render directly in RStudio, in R markdown, in